PART 3Crew Accommodation (continued)

 20 The employer must ensure that there is adequate headroom in all crew accommodation and the minimum headroom in all crew accommodation where full and free movement is necessary must be at least 203 cm.

 21 (1) The sleeping quarters, mess rooms, recreational facilities, and passageways in the crew accommodation space and their external bulkheads must be adequately insulated to prevent condensation or overheating.

 (2) If there is a possibility of resulting heat effects in adjoining accommodation or passageways, steam and hot-water service pipes, machinery casings and boundary bulkheads of galleys and other spaces where heat is produced must be adequately insulated.

 22 External bulkheads and any part of a bulkhead that separates sleeping quarters from cargo and machinery spaces, galleys, storerooms, drying rooms or communal sanitary facilities must be constructed of steel or other materials approved under the Canada Shipping Act, 2001 and be watertight and airtight.

 (2) The bulkhead surfaces and deckheads must be constructed so that they can be easily cleaned and maintained in a sanitary condition.

 (3) The bulkhead surfaces and deckheads in sleeping quarters and mess rooms must be light in colour with a durable non-toxic finish.

-24 (1) The deck covering in all crew accommodation must be of material and construction approved under the Canada Shipping Act, 2001 and provide a non-slip surface impervious to moisture that is capable of being easily cleaned and maintained in a sanitary condition.
+24 (1) Materials used to construct or install the deck covering in all crew accommodation must be approved under the Canada Shipping Act, 2001 and provide a non-slip surface impervious to moisture that is capable of being easily cleaned and maintained in a sanitary condition.

 (2) If deck covering is made of composite materials, any joints must be profiled to avoid crevices.

 (3) The deck covering in all crew accommodation must

 (2) If it is not feasible to provide two independent sources of electricity for lighting, additional lighting must be provided by installed lamps or lighting apparatus for emergency use.

 (2) Sleeping quarters must not open directly into cargo and machinery spaces, galleys, storerooms, drying rooms or communal sanitary facilities.

 (3) In passenger vessels and in special purpose vessels if arrangements are made for lighting and ventilation, sleeping quarters may be located below the load line, but in no case are they to be located beneath working passageways.